 “To remind me that the winter never lasts” -from ‘Glad You Asked’ by Shelley Segal & Adam Levy

-Segal’s latest release may be called ‘Little March’ but it will see her doing big things this year.
+Segal’s latest release may be called ‘Little March’ but it saw her doing big things last year.
 A collaboration between Segal and US guitarist Adam Levy (Norah Jones, Tracy Chapman, Ani Difranco), ‘Little March’ is an enchanting and delicate collection of jazzy, bluesy folk tunes.
 Produced by grammy award-winning S. Husky Hoskulds, ‘Little March’ is intimate and reflective, combining both artists’ genuine song writing with Adam’s stunning, mellow guitar playing and Shelley’s captivating voice.
-The two enjoyed a successful Australian tour this July, with sold out shows at Melbourne’s premier jazz venue, Bennett’s lane.
+The two enjoyed a successful Australian tour last July, with sold out shows at Melbourne’s premier jazz venue, Bennett’s lane.

 Segal’s fierce yet emotive voice takes a tender, soulful direction on the album, a contrast to her forthright last release, ‘An Atheist Album,’ highlighting her versatility as a singer and song writer.
 Last year’s folk-pop protest record embodies Segal’s thoughts on religion and quickly made her “a new pin-up girl for the international atheist movement.”
 (Barny Zwartz -The Age)